TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 - Why both loops seem similar (they both test mid)
 - But they are not solving the same TYPE of problem.
 - The two questions clarify this:
-- ðŸŸ¢ Key Question 1: â€œDo I want to STOP when only 1 element is left?â€
+- 🟢 Key Question 1: “Do I want to STOP when only 1 element is left?”
   * Use (low < high)
   * Because that 1 element is guaranteed to be the answer.
   * You stop without checking it.
-- ðŸ”µ Key Question 2: â€œEven when ONE element is left, MUST I CHECK it?â€
+- 🔵 Key Question 2: “Even when ONE element is left, MUST I CHECK it?”
   * Use (low <= high)
   * Because that last element might or might not be the answer.
   * You must verify it.